-Utah is the 2nd driest state in the nation, and this year it is more critical than ever to conserve water.
+Utah is the 2nd driest state in the nation, and it is critical to conserve water every year, drought or not.
 Our Board of Trustees passed Resolution 2013-08 in June 2013 in order to solidify the District's commitment to making water conservation a priority.
 The intent of the Board is not to penalize water users who have been found in violation of the regulations; rather, we hope to work with and educate our customers on the rules of the District in order to spread awareness of the best practices for our desert environment.
 There are still some people new to our community who do not understand or realize the restrictions in place, so we can all help by spreading the word!

 This practice minimizes evaporation and allows your landscape to receive the full benefit of the water you put down.

 Aside from the fact that it is unnecessary to water your lawn every day, allowing your lawn to dry out between watering creates deeper roots, a drought-tolerant lawn, and allows you to water deeper and less often.